cloudflare/cloudflare-docs/content/kv/learning/how-workers-kv-works.md

 <!-- Frequent reads from the same location return the cached value without reading from a central data store, resulting in faster response times. -->

 Frequent reads from the same location return the cached value without reading from anywhere else, resulting in the fastest response times.
-Workers KV operates diligently to keep the latest value in the cache by refreshing from upper tiers and the central data stores in the background.
+KV operates diligently to keep the latest value in the cache by refreshing from upper tiers and the central data stores in the background.

 Refreshing from upper tiers and the central data stores in the background is done carefully so that assets that are being accessed continue to be kept served from the cache without any stalls.

 ![As mentioned above, frequent reads will return a cached value.](/images/kv/kv-fast-read.svg)

-Because Workers KV stores data centrally and uses a hybrid push/pull-based replication to store data in cache, it is generally suitable for use cases where you need to write relatively infrequently, but read quickly and frequently.
+Because KV stores data centrally and uses a hybrid push/pull-based replication to store data in cache, it is generally suitable for use cases where you need to write relatively infrequently, but read quickly and frequently.

-Workers KV is optimized for high-read applications.
-Workers KV reach its full performance when data is being read frequently.
+KV is optimized for high-read applications.
+KV reach its full performance when data is being read frequently.
 Infrequently read values are pulled from other data centers or the central store, while more popular values are cached in the data centers they are requested from.

 ## Performance

-To improve Workers KV performance, increase the [`cacheTTL` parameter](/kv/workers-kv-api/read-key-value-pairs/#cachettl-parameter) up from its default 60 seconds.
+To improve KV performance, increase the [`cacheTTL` parameter](/kv/workers-kv-api/read-key-value-pairs/#cachettl-parameter) up from its default 60 seconds.

-Workers KV achieves high performance by caching which makes reads eventually-consistent with writes.
+KV achieves high performance by caching which makes reads eventually-consistent with writes.

 Changes are usually immediately visible in the Cloudflare global network location at which they are made.
 Changes may take up to 60 seconds or more to be visible in other global network locations as their cached versions of the data time out or for them to see reads to trigger a refresh.